livestreamx/pytest-markers-presence/README.rst

     You should set stage tag with '@pytest.mark' for your test class(es):
     Test class name: 'TestClass', location: /path/to/file.py

+    You should create test class(es) for your test function(s):
+    Test function: 'test_function', location: /path/to/other_file.py

     ============== no tests ran in 0.00 seconds ===============